gullwing-io/bookworms/docs/ADVANCED-USAGE.md

 # Advanced usage

-The top level [README](../README.md) shows the basic `get` functionality but there are more options and ways to see Bookworms.
+The top level [README](../README.md) shows the basic `get` functionality but there are more options and ways to use Bookworms.

 ## Get